antonholmes/shaispa/README.md

 # :building_construction: Built With

-For the back-end, Shai Lagarde | Love Chic :tm: was built using the following:
+For the back-end, Shai Lagarde's Online Portfolio was built using the following:

 - :book: Language: JavaScript
 - :running: Runtime Environment: Node.js - Express.js